 Each year, our CEO has an annual incentive opportunity based upon the increase, if any, in EPS and Common stock price of the Company.
-Effective January 1, 2012, we amended and renewed, and the Committee subsequently approved, an amendment to our employment agreement with Mr. Nahmad, dated January 31, 1996

-(the "CEO Agreement").
-Under the terms of the CEO Agreement, Mr. Nahmad may earn this annual incentive award pursuant to and under the 2001 Plan.
-Mr. Nahmad must be employed for the entire year to be entitled to his annual incentive compensation for such year, unless the Committee otherwise specifically determines that such amounts are to be paid.
+Effective January 1, 2014, we amended and renewed, and the Committee subsequently approved, an amendment to our employment agreement with Mr. Nahmad, dated January 31, 1996, which we refer to as the CEO Agreement.
+Under the terms of the CEO Agreement, Mr. Nahmad may earn this annual incentive award pursuant to and under the 2014 Plan.
+Mr. Nahmad must be employed for the entire year to be entitled to his annual incentive compensation for such year, unless the Committee otherwise specifically determines that such amounts are to be paid in respect of a year in which Mr. Nahmad is employed for only part of such year.
 The Committee and Mr. Nahmad mutually agree, within the first 90 days of the calendar year, on the metrics to be used in determining performance-based compensation for the applicable year.
 Such metrics are administered by the Committee and documented in the form of an amendment to the CEO Agreement, which is filed with the SEC.

-For 2012, the CEO's incentive compensation was determined using the following formula:
+For 2014, the CEO's incentive compensation was determined using the following formula: